 Provar Solution #1: Specialized CPQ locators

-Provar has specialized CPQ locators which give reliable results in any CPQ implementation challenges, even on Shadow DOM pages.
-In Provar, the user maps the field, as usual, using the Test Builder and offering Salesforce CPQ locator type automatically:
+Provar Automation has specialized CPQ locators that give reliable results in any CPQ implementation challenges, even on Shadow DOM pages.
+In Provar, the user maps the field using Test Builder, which offers the Salesforce CPQ locator type automatically.
+It helps to reduce user error and ensures a future-proof locator.

 Challenge #2: Salesforce CPQ Tabs and Tables

-These can be difficult to control with Selenium because awareness of the ‘active tab’ is crucial.
+These can be difficult to control with Selenium because awareness of the “active tab” is crucial.
 You can’t find the correct fields if the wrong tab is selected, leading to test failures.

 Provar Solution #2: Inbuilt Tab and Table Mapping

-Handling tab switching automatically, so no input from the user is needed when interacting with fields on a different tab.
+Provar Automation maps Salesforce CPQ tabs and tables automatically, removing the risk of error.
+It handles tab switching automatically, so no input from the user is needed when interacting with fields on a different tab.

 The process for mapping tabs and tables in Salesforce CPQ testing is similar to the method for mapping standard Salesforce tabs and tables, for example, in a Service Cloud Console.
 It makes it easy for new users to learn.